- About Us

 Sponsorships are not required.
 We make this option available to you to help defray costs and so that anyone, from any financial situation can attend.
 If it is feasible for you or a parent to pay the entire fee, you are more than welcome to do that – just be sure to list yourself or your parents as the sponsors!

 Yes!
 Sometimes the mail just takes a while to reach you or perhaps when you received the application you were not ready to make a decision regarding your summer plans.
 We accept applications at any time, until we are full.
 In the event of a full camp, we take applications in the order they are received, so send in your application as soon as you are ready.

 NTLP is staffed by our wonderful alumni as well as others who have a strong desire to help others to develop their leadership skills.
 The requirement for our alumni is that they have attended NTLP while in high school, graduated high school and completed at least 1 year of college or work experience.
 Every year we have a few “rookies,” outstanding teens that attended last year and are now in college.
 Many have staffed our program for over 10 years.

 Check this out!
 NTLP staff are NOT paid.
 More than volunteers, they pay their room and board for this privilege.
-Most are in college or are college graduates.
-Many have Master’s and as of 2012, we now have 3 PhDs!
-There are also a few of us ‘old’ people on site as well.
+Most are in college or are college graduates, while many have their Masters and some have PhDs!

 Students are not allowed to leave the campus during the weekend.
 If they drive, we hold their car keys.
 They never cross the campus alone and we have group meetings at curfew to ensure everyone is where they are supposed to be.
 Security and safety is our #1 priority, followed closely, of course, by motivating, inspiring and teaching leadership skills.